MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/public-preview-releases.md

 ## Release cadence
 Microsoft is committed to delivering predictable service updates.
 These service updates will be made generally available for self-deployment approximately 2 weeks prior to Microsoft automatically applying the update.

-> [!Note] Service updates will not be provided during the months of March, June*, September, and December.
-> /* An update will be made available in June 2019.
+> [!Note] Service updates will not be provided during the months of March, June, September, and December.
+However, an update will be made available in June 2019.

 Customers will be able to take up to 8 service updates per year and are required to take a minimum of 2 service updates per year and may choose to pause up to 3 consecutive updates at a time.
-Pausing a service update can apply to the designated Sandbox UAT, Production or both environments.
-Once the pause window has ended and if the customer has not self updated to a supported service update, Microsoft will auto-apply the latest update based on the configuration selection made available in LCS.
+Pausing a service update can apply to the designated Sandbox UAT, Production, or both environments.
+Once the pause window has ended and if the customer has not self-updated to a supported service update, Microsoft will auto-apply the latest update based on the configuration selection made available in LCS.
 To learn more about how to pause service updates, see [Pause service updates through Lifecycle Services](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/lifecycle-services/pause-service-updates).

 ### Targeted release schedule (dates subject to change)